wednesday-solutions/automated-dora-metrics/guide/usage/Readme.md

 - As stated earlier, the tool calculates the metrics based on git history of the host repository
 - Since the container is an isolated environment, in order to get access to the logs of the host, we need to mount the /.git directory from the host into the container.

+###### Ideally the deployment ci pipeline should run the metrics calculation and notification commands

+_🛑 Important Note_ :-

+- Please check the section for [creating a branch and pull request](https://github.com/wednesday-solutions/automated-delivery-metrics/tree/docs/update-readme#-creating-a-pull-request---) that we strictly follow as the tool relies on the proper naming conventions of branches in order to generate correct metrics.
+- Any ambigious branch names will be automatically ignored by the automation tool and will affect the metrics generation and calculation.

 #### 2. Using the repository source code itself